M3351AN/Usugumo/README.md

 - Currently only works on x64 windows (other arch, no quiero)
 - Current implementation does not take into account CR3 encryption, kernel-mode memory protection, etc., and is only used as a PoC
+- This is just a PoC, which is why you may find my approach relatively elegant in some places, while overly ghetto in others

 ## Usage